ERP Change Management Best Practices

 Table of Contents

 ERP change management is often overlooked.
-A great deal of work has gone into sourcing the right ERP solution for your business, into getting stakeholder buy-in for the ultimate decision and selecting the right vendor.
-However, you know that the biggest challenge for most businesses is in making it work.
+A great deal of work has gone into sourcing the right ERP solution for your business, getting stakeholder buy-in for the ultimate decision, and selecting the right ERP software vendor.
+However, one of the biggest challenges for most businesses is in managing the “people side of change.”

 You need to promote a positive attitude to the changes ahead and ensure that all colleagues get the support they need during the changes that lie ahead.
 In this article, we look at the three biggest stumbling blocks in change management and the three best practices for ERP software implementation.